numbas/editor-docs/source/how-do-i.rst

 By default, numbers substituted into question text do not have any separators between powers of 1,000.
 When working with real-world data, separating blocks of figures can improve readability.
-Use the :func:`formatnumber` function to render numbers following one of the supported :ref:`number-notation` styles.
+Use the :jme:func:`formatnumber` function to render numbers following one of the supported :ref:`number-notation` styles.

-`This example question <https://numbas.mathcentre.ac.uk/question/26873/use-formatnumber-to-separate-powers-of-1000-with-commas/>`__ shows how the :func:`formatnumber` function in use.
+`This example question <https://numbas.mathcentre.ac.uk/question/26873/use-formatnumber-to-separate-powers-of-1000-with-commas/>`__ shows how the :jme:func:`formatnumber` function in use.

 Show amounts of money with trailing zeros
 -----------------------------------------

-Use the :func:`currency` function to ensure that amounts of money are displayed as you'd expect: the figure is either a whole number or given to two decimal places, and the appropriate symbol for the unit of currency is shown before or after the figure.
+Use the :jme:func:`currency` function to ensure that amounts of money are displayed as you'd expect: the figure is either a whole number or given to two decimal places, and the appropriate symbol for the unit of currency is shown before or after the figure.

 See `this example question <https://numbas.mathcentre.ac.uk/question/26875/show-amounts-of-currency-with-trailing-zeros/>`__.